pchemguy/ContactEditor/ADODB-Backend.md

 permalink: /backends/adodb
 ---

+*DataTableADODB* enables the application to load data into *DataTableModel* from a relational database via the ADODB library.
+The backend consists of the main module, the *DataTableADODB* class, and two additional classes.
+The *ADOlib* class contains ADODB related helper routines, and the *SQLlib* class provides SQL templates and generates typical SQL queries.
+To make internal class methods accessible to unit testing, they are declared as Public.
+Additionally, *DataTableADODB* uses one generic helper routine from the "CommonRoutines" module.

+The current implementation provides limited functionality using ADODB directly. *DataTableADODB* assumes that
+- the first record field is a single field primary key, and
+- each *DataTableADODB* instance accesses a single database table.
+This functionality may be extended in the future, e.g., via the [SecureADODB][SecureADODB] or its [fork][SecureADODB fork].

 DataTableADODB constructor needs a proper *ConnectionString* to complete initialization.
 To simplify the code, ADOlib provides connection string building helpers.
 Currently, only an SQLite helper is available.
 The constructor checks whether the provided connection string has a database-specific prefix and calls the appropriate helper if necessary.
 In the case of SQLite, the GetSQLiteConnectionString helper, in turn, calls *CommonRoutines.VerifyOrGetDefaultPath*.
 The latter takes a *FilePathName* candidate and an array containing default extensions.
-If *FilePathName* is not a valid path-name to an existing file, this helper also checks the folder containing the Workbook for a file named <workbook name>.<supplied extension>.
+If *FilePathName* is not a valid path-name to an existing file, this helper also checks the folder containing the Workbook for a file named \<workbook name\>.\<supplied extension\>.
 If any such file exists, the connection string helper uses its path for connection string construction.

 Database introspection reduces the need to hardcode table metadata, with basic metadata being available via either the ADOX extension library or dummy ADODB queries.
 During instantiation, the backend calls *ADOLib.GetTableMeta* and populates *FieldNames*, *FieldTypes*, and *FieldMap* (renamed *FieldIndicies* from [DataTableModel][DataTableModel]).